 There is so much to explore in Denver and the longer I am here, the more I realise this fact.
 It was an undiscovered gem for a long time but slowly and surely, people are starting to realise how cool it really is.

-I will be releasing a massive list of my favorite things to do, eat, drink and see in Denver at a later date but I hope this three-day Denver Itinerary will help you in the meantime.
+I will be releasing a massive list of my favorite things to do, eat, drink and see in Denver at a later date but I hope this 3 day trip to Denver Itinerary will help you in the meantime.

 Viva la Denver!